Employees may request to deposit their net wage payment into up to three financial institutions or accounts.

 For all new hires, direct deposit is required, unless the employee is hired for a period of fewer than 90 days, they are unable to open a bank account, or they do not live or work in a location near a bank or ATM.
 Employees who meet this criteria can review the exemption provisions in the policy statement.
 Employees who do not enroll in direct deposit will be issued a Skylight Paycard .

 For CU-Boulder, UCCS, CU Denver and CU Anschutz employees, this exemption requires approval signatures from the employee’s supervisor, and the campus controller.
 System Administration employees must get approval signatures from their supervisors and the university system controller.

-If employees wish to change their account designation, they must submit a new Payroll Direct Deposit Application Form with the updated information.
-Each new Direct Deposit Form submitted overrides the information from the previously submitted form, so it is important to fill out each account request completely and to attach the required documentation for each account (up to three accounts are available).
+If you wish to change your account designation, you must update your direct deposit information (see instructions below) within the employee portal before payroll is processed.
+Each new direct deposit form submitted overrides the information from the previously submitted form, so it is important to fill out each account request completely and to attach the required documentation for each account (up to three accounts are available).
 Employees should leave their old account(s) open until after the first wage payment has been deposited to the new account(s) whenever possible.

 Deposits are made electronically through the Federal Banking System, which minimizes the processing time.
 Funds will be transmitted to the employee’s designated financial institution(s) by payday and posted to the employee’s account by the individual financial institution(s), according to the financial institution’s established posting schedule.

 The employee’s bank determines when the funds are actually available in the employee’s account(s).
 Direct deposit reduces the potential for lost warrants, as well as theft or forgery.
 Employees can access their pay advice on payday via campus portals .